-Ten years ago the Authority employed over 1,200 firefighters.
-At the end of 2015/16 the number was 700, a 42% reduction.
-Support and technical staff have reduced from 425 to 277 Full Time Equivalents since 2010/11, and some of these staff fulfilled important fire preventative work with the Merseyside community.
+In 2006/07 the Authority employed over 1,200 firefighters.
+At the end of 2016/17 the number was 660, a 45% reduction.
+Over the same period support and other staff have reduced from 431 to 288 Full Time Equivalents a 33% reduction.
+The loss of support and other posts has an impact on the front line as some of these post reductions carried out fire preventative work within the Merseyside community.